RCN representatives

 RCN branches

-At the RCN, we know what a fulfilling and amazing career nursing can be.
+Nursing is a fulfilling and amazing career.
 However, nursing through a global pandemic has highlighted the challenges nurses face.
 With increasing staffing shortages, the nursing workforce – and health care – is at breaking point.

-We are member-led, which means the work we do is shaped by you.
+The RCN is member-led, which means it is led by you.
 You can influence the work that we do by attending your local branch meeting.

-Your branch helps organise activities in your area and provides opportunities for you and fellow members to participate in.
-You can shape our activity around tackling the issues that affect you, your fellow members and colleagues in your workplace.
+Branches help to organise activities in your area and provide opportunities for you and fellow members to participate in real, positive change.
+You can shape activity around tackling the issues that affect you, fellow members and colleagues in your workplace.

 As a student, your voice is powerful.
 Join your local RCN Fair Pay and Safe Staffing campaigns, support your local branch, connect with your inclusion network, or get active as a student ambassador.